Archive for November, 2009

 · Road salt and ice-melt mixtures can be very harmful to children and pets.
 Store these items in childproof, non-spill containers.
 Place them on a high shelf, in a high cabinet or in a locked garage closet out of reach of children.

-· Do not store auto fluids, paints or pesticides in old food containers or containers that do not have tightly sealed lids or caps.
+· Do not store auto fluids, paints or pesticides in old food containers or containers that do not have tightly sealed lids or caps, if need hire a pro from Pest Zone Pest Control.
 These containers might leak causing burns, fumes, respiratory problems and fire hazards.

 · Sweet smelling anti-freeze may be very attractive to pets, but it can kill them.
 As little as one tablespoon can make your pet (or child) very sick or even be deadly to cats and small dogs.
 Make sure caps are sealed tightly on all anti-freeze bottles and store out of reach of children and pets.